babashka/babashka/README.md

 Babashka supports the [`next.jdbc`](https://github.com/seancorfield/next-jdbc) library along with drivers for [PostgresQL](https://www.postgresql.org/) and [HSQLDB](http://hsqldb.org/).
-These features are not part of the standard `bb` distribution.
+These features are not part of the standard `bb` distribution but available via feature flags.
 See [doc/build.md](doc/build.md) for details on how to build babashka with these features.
 See this [test](test-resources/babashka/postgres_test.clj) for an example how to use this.

 Interacting with `psql`, `mysql` and the `sqlite` CLIs can be achieved by shelling out.
 See the [examples](examples) directory.

-## Bencode
+## Communicating with an nREPL server

 Babashka comes with the [nrepl/bencode](https://github.com/nrepl/bencode) library which allows you to read and write bencode messages to a socket.
 A